Innovasium-2014/onboarding/tutorials/github.md

 1. Branches

 > All projects that exist within a Github repository are broken up into branches.
 These branches contain a version of your project that has been isolated by itself, so that you can work on the same code that everyone else is without damaging each others work.
-Ryan can take a branch off X project and work database architecture, while Matt can take a branch off the same project and work on some UI enhancements.
+For example, Ryan can take a branch off X project and work on database architecture, while Matt can take a branch off the same project and work on UI enhancements.
 They will be working on the same projects, while not butting heads with each other trying to edit the same code.

 2. Commits